Newfoundland Regiment (ice hockey): History

-In December 2024, the QMJHL approved the sale of the team to a group of investors led by Glenn Stanford, who relocated the team to the Mary Brown's Centre in St. John's, Newfoundland and Labrador, for the 2025–26 season.
+In December 2024, the QMJHL approved the sale of the team to a group of investors led by Glenn Stanford, who relocated the team to the Mary Brown's Centre in St. John's, Newfoundland and Labrador, for the 2025–26 QMJHL season.
 This would be the first time the QMJHL returned to St. John's since 2008, when the St. John's Fog Devils became the Montreal Junior Hockey Club.
 The Regiment are the easternmost team in the Canadian Hockey League following the move.

 On January 23, 2025, the Newfoundland Regiment name was announced, paying homage to the Royal Newfoundland Regiment of the Canadian Army.
 Similar to the military unit's badge, the team's logo consists of a woodland caribou.
 In June 2025, Gordie Dwyer was named the team's first general manager and head coach, continuing in the same roles he held in Bathurst.

 The Regiment played its first game on September 18, 2025, winning by a 7–5 score versus the Moncton Wildcats at the Mary Brown's Centre with sold-out crowd of 6,200.